scuzzydude/asimov/asimov.md

 ### Creation

-The creation team is charged with facilitating the miniting of new scoot.
+The creation team is charged with facilitating the minting of new scoot.
 What I envision is a team of legal and art professionals that design a SCOOTDK (scoot development kit) of software and legal tools designed to simplify the process of form scoot around physical works of art.

 They support training pledges in use of tools and best practices.
 Besides lawyers, this team will embrace art professionals.